-Camden Town is where you´ll find one of London´s most famous markets, and it´s definitely one of those places that you need to include in your plans if you are planning a trip to London.
+Camden Town is where you´ll find one of London´s most famous markets, and it´s one of those places you need to include in your plans if you are planning a trip to London.

 Suggested route to visit Camden Town

-You can easily spend 2 – 3 hours visiting Camden Town, but the time it takes you to see it really depends on how much you stop to look at stalls or how many shops you decide to go into.
+You can easily spend 2 – 3 hours visiting Camden Town, but the time it takes you to see it depends on how much you stop to look at stalls or how many shops you decide to go into.
 The approximate distance of this route is 1.5 miles.

 When to go